PrajaktaShelar1991/ai-business-decision-engine/README.md

 ## 📊 Demo Use Case
 Revenue dropped by 15% — system analyzes and generates recommendations.

+The app now includes richer sample datasets and deeper, stage-by-stage dropout diagnostics so users can clearly understand where losses happen and why.

 ## 📁 Outputs

 - [Insights](outputs/insights.md)